jonathaneeckhout/jdungeon/README.md

   - Synchronization of Damage
   - Synchronization of Attacks on Targets
   - Synchronization of Entities Deaths
+  - Synchronization of Equipment
+  - Synchronization of Bag

 - AI
   - Wander Behavior